Mark Billingham Books in Order

 Mark Billingham Biography

-Mark Billingham is an English crime fiction author whose work includes the Tom Thorne series, the DS Declan Miller series, and four standalone novels.
+Mark Billingham is an English crime writer who wrote the Tom Thorne series, the DS Declan Miller series, several standalone crime novels, short stories, and books written under the shared name Will Peterson..
 He has published more than 25 books since his debut in 2001.

 Official website: markbillingham.com